top of page

 I am, in a way, glad that I don't go to psychologists anymore.
 I have realized that, if I take action and eliminate the roots of my problems, their [the psychologists'] functionality in my life would no longer be necessary.
 Why choose to suffer when you can eliminate the source of suffering?

 Accept reality, and the truth can set you free.
-At the very least, it can relieve you of some of the unconcious passions that lead you to suffer.
-Because when you are abused in some way, your desires may be distorted permenantly.
+At the very least, it can relieve you of some of the unconscious passions that lead you to suffer.
+Because when you are abused in some way, your desires may be distorted permanently.
 And when my former love of my life calls me irrelevant and discards me without struggle, I may want to build an article empire to prove to humanity that she was wrong.

 Understanding the root of our problems can bring us clarity and thus, a little bit of calm at the very least.
 We might still suffer, we might still take medications.
 But we can still save ourselves tons of money that would otherwise be wasted on ineffective expert help.